NHS Covid Pass

 You can use this link to book or decline invitation, including letting us know if you are booked to receive vaccination elsewhere

-You may also receive a letter from the national booking team with an invitation to vaccination at Ashton Gate or other Mass Vaccination Centres - you are welcome to book at whichever location is more convenient.
+You may also receive a letter/SMS from the national booking team with an invitation to receive vaccination at a Mass Vaccination Centres - you are welcome to book at whichever location is more convenient.

 If you receive an invitation for vaccination that asks for your bank details this is a scam